iosh/vanity-miner/README.md

 ```
 This will use 5 threads, generate 100000 addresses, and return addresses that start with 0000

-> The private key mode is significantly faster than the mnemonic mode, being approximately 32 times quicker (tested on an i5 12500H).
+> The private key mode is faster than the mnemonic mode, being approximately 32 times quicker (tested on an i5 12500H).